koola123/get-shopping/README.md

 ## Future improvements
 * Implement a payment process (EC-Card, CreditCard, Paypal)
 * Login and Logout function
-* Replacing the fake API with a real database.
+* Replacing the fake API with a real database